-On this particular trip fishing was outstanding and it didn't take long for my crew to catch enough walleye on traditional methods to put an episode of Fishing 411 TV in the can.
+On this particular trip, fishing was outstanding and it didn't take long for my crew to catch enough walleye on traditional methods to put an episode of Fishing 411 TV in the can.
 With time on our hands, we started exploring other less orthodox methods of catching walleye and Kendall suggested trying drop shot rigging.

 Unfortunately, our group had not come prepared to fish using this or any other bass presentation.
-Without access to most of the essential elements of a drop shot rig, it required a creative approach to get rigged up.
+Without access to most of the essential elements of a drop shot rig, it required a creative approach to getting rigged up.
 Being always adaptable, a makeshift version of the drop shot rig was soon spawned.

-"Bass anglers set up a drop shot rig typically using a seven foot medium light action spinning rod and reel set up loaded with fluorocarbon line," says bass pro Kendall Ulsh.
-"At the terminal end a lead, iron or tungsten weight is attached to the line.
+"Bass anglers set up a drop shot rig typically using a seven-foot medium light action spinning rod and reel set uploaded with fluorocarbon line," says bass pro, Kendall Ulsh.
+"At the terminal end a lead, iron, or tungsten weight is attached to the line.
 About 12 to 15 inches above this sinker a "drop shot" specific hook is tied in-line."

 "Not attaching the hook to a short leader or dropper, makes the drop shot rig exceptionally sensitive to detecting bites," Ulsh went on to explain.
-"A thin wire and wide gap hook is essential for this rigging method.
+"A thin wire and wide gap hook are essential for this rigging method.
 Several popular manufacturers make "drop shot" specific hooks."

 Drop shotting is a very simple, but highly effective rig that allows the bait to be suspended in the water column right where fish can easily see it.

 Our modified version of a drop shot rig consisted of a lead head jig with the hook snipped off for a bottom weight.
 A No. 2 beak-style hook robbed from a nightcrawler harness, worked well as a "drop shot" hook.
 Thankfully we had lots of 6- and 8-pound test fluorocarbon lines to work with.